Demographics of Serbia: Historical overview

 Before the World War II, ethnic Germans were one of the largest ethnic groups in Vojvodina, numbering 318,000.
-During the war they joined German military units (e.g., 7th SS Division Prinz Eugen, notorious for atrocities against Serbs) in significant numbers and were later seen as collaborators with the Nazi occupiers and held collectively responsible for Nazi wartime atrocities against civilian population.
+During the war they joined German military units in significant numbers and were later seen as collaborators with the Nazi occupiers and held collectively responsible for Nazi wartime atrocities against civilian population.
 As German forces retreated at the end of the war, approximately half of ethnic German population fled westward, abandoning homes and farms.
-Of the roughly 170,000 who remained in Vojvodina, reprisals were swift and brutal: Yugoslav Partisans, exacting vengeance for collaboration and war crimes, interned most of them in labor camps, where starvation, disease, and forced labor claimed almost 50 thousdand lives — a staggering 29% mortality rate.
+Of the roughly 170,000 who remained in Vojvodina, reprisals were swift and brutal: Yugoslav Partisans, exacting vengeance for collaboration and war crimes, interned most of them in labor camps, where starvation, disease, and forced labor claimed almost 50 thousdand lives.
 Additional tolls included 10 thousand executed by Yugoslav Partisans and Soviet Red Army, yielding a revised total death count of about 60,000.
-By 1948, when camps were dismantled and citizenship revoked, the ethnic German population had plummeted to 41,460; most survivors emigrated to West Germany and Austria, before further assimilation and exodus reduced their numbers to a mere 14,533 by the time of the 1961 Census.
+By 1948, when camps were dismantled and citizenship revoked, the ethnic German population had plummeted to 41,460; most survivors emigrated to West Germany and Austria, before further exodus reduced their numbers to a mere 14,533 by the time of the 1961 Census.

-Parallel to this purge, the Yugoslav government launched an ambitious colonization program to repopulate confiscated German properties.
+Parallel to this, the Yugoslav government launched colonization program to repopulate confiscated German properties.
 Between 1945 and 1948, more than 200,000 settlers, predominantly Serbs from impoverished rural regions of Croatia (Lika, Kordun, Banovina) and Bosnia and Herzegovina (Bosanska Krajina and Herzegovina), were incentivized with land grants, tax exemptions, and housing.
-This influx not only filled the void left by German departures but also shifted ethnic balances: Serbs, who comprised a third of Vojvodina's pre-war population, surged to an absolute majority by the 1950s.
+This influx shifted ethnic balances: Serbs, who comprised a third of Vojvodina's pre-war population, surged to an absolute majority by the 1950s.

 Post-war Serbia saw a period of relative demographic stability, but this was soon complicated by mass labour emigration in the late 1960s, and throughout 1970s and 1980s.
-This period saw the Gastarbeiter phenomenon, where hundreds of thousands of Serbians, primarily from country’s rural areas, emigrated as “guest workers” to Western Europe (primarily West Germany, Austria, and Switzerland) driven by unemployment and bilateral labour agreements between Yugoslavia and respective countries.
+This period saw the Gastarbeiter phenomenon, where hundreds of thousands of Serbians, primarily from country's rural areas, emigrated as "guest workers" to Western Europe (primarily West Germany, Austria, and Switzerland) driven by unemployment and bilateral labour agreements between Yugoslavia and respective countries.
 This outflow, often involving less-educated rural populations, contributed to rural depopulation and exacerbated urban-rural divide, foreshadowing future emigration waves.